AnkushAtCryptoSkool/AnkushAtCryptoSkool/README.md

 - 👋 Hi, I’m @AnkushAtCryptoSkool
-- 👀 I’m interested in Solidity , Blockchain Dapp Development, SpringBoot, Java
+- 👀 I’m interested in  SpringBoot, Java
-- 🌱 I’m currently learning Solidity, SpringBoot Java
+- 🌱 I’m currently working with Freecharge (Co-powered by Axis Bank), SpringBoot Java
 - 💞️ I’m looking to collaborate on any related projects
-- 📫 How to reach me ... via telegram @Ankush9354 or twitter @crypto_skool
+- 📫 How to reach me ... via telegram @Ankush9354

 <!---
 AnkushAtCryptoSkool/AnkushAtCryptoSkool is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.